alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

   - **Specific compute instance type**; if you did not choose a compute instance type from the available instance types above, and chose ``other`` - you may select from a list of all of the currently available AWS instance types
   - **Spot price**; in this box; enter the maximum amount you agree to pay per compute node instance, in US dollars.
 Entering **0** (zero) in this box will cause Flight to use **on-demand** instances for compute nodes.
 See the section below on *On-demand and SPOT* instances for more details.
   - **Autoscaling policy**; select from either ``enabled`` or ``disabled`` in this box to enable or disable auto-scaling of your cluster compute nodes
-  - **Initial compute nodes**; enter the number of nodes you want to start immediately in this box in your auto-scaling cluster.
+  - **Initial compute nodes (autoscaling)**; enter the number of compute nodes you want to start immediately when you have enabled the autoscaling feature.
 Flight Compute will add more nodes when jobs are queued, and shutdown idle nodes when they have no jobs to process.
-This parameter is ignored if auto-scaling is disabled.
+This parameter is ignored if autoscaling is disabled
-  - **Maximum compute nodes**; enter the maximum number of compute nodes to scale up to when autoscaling is ``enabled``, up to a maximum of 32 nodes.
-When autoscaling is set to ``disabled`` - this field is used to define the number of nodes to create
+  - **Initial/maximum compute nodes**; enter the maximum number of compute nodes you wish to make available to your Flight Compute cluster when autoscaling is enabled - the autoscaling feature will never create more than the maximum number specified.
+If the autoscaling feature is disabled, enter the total number of compute nodes you wish to create at launch time

 **Disks and storage**
   - **Data volume layout**; select from a range of data volume layouts - the data volume layouts available are as follows;